-This video describes how students interact with their faculty, teaching assistant, and classmates in a live office hour session.
-We use the program Zoom to do our video conferencing.
+Zoom is how students interact with their faculty, teaching assistant, and classmates in a live office hour session.
 There are links to sessions available on the class moodle page available at wolfware.ncsu.edu.
 With Zoom you can do text, voice, and video, as well as share screens or create white boards.
 Information about Zoom is available here.

 This video describes how to best utilize the recorded classroom video lectures used for many of our courses.

 This video describes the process for uploading a written homework assignment.
 Many of our classes use traditional pen and paper assignments in addition to programming assignments and online work through moodle.

 All of our courses that have exam components use proctored exams.
 A proctored exam simply means that there is an impartial observer that administers the exam.
 The instructor for the course will give exam windows of between two and three days to complete the exam.
 This information will be available on the syllabus for the course.
 We try to be flexible if there is a work trip and of course for family emergencies.

 Students will fall into one of two categories: